ABOUT CHFS MANAGEMENT SERVICES CORPORATION

 We at CHFS Management Services Corporation and Comprehensive Health and Family Services are proud of

-our network partnership with SC SHARE and Mental Health America.
+our network partner with Mental Health America.
 Their partnership represents the evolution of mental health educational training for Peer Support Specialist Certification on a state and national scale.

 Mental Health America (MHA) – founded in 1909 – is the nation's leading community-based nonprofit dedicated to addressing the needs of those living with mental illness and to promoting the overall mental health of all Americans.
 Our work is driven by our commitment to promote mental health as a critical part of overall wellness, including prevention services for all, early identification and intervention for those at risk, integrated care, services, and supports for those who need it, with recovery as the goal.
 Much of our current work is guided by the Before Stage 4 (B4Stage4) philosophy – that mental health conditions should be treated long before they reach the most critical points in the disease process.
 Learn more about who we are.